Our Team Members

 Rodrigo Marques

 Rodrigo Marques was born in Porto.
-He is a third year bachelor's degree student of Engineering Physics at Instituto Superior Técnico.
+He is a 3rd year bachelor's degree student of Engineering Physics at Instituto Superior Técnico.
 He is working under the supervision of Prof. Frederico Fiuza studying the behavior of plasma and accelerated particles under strong magnetic field of relevance to laboratory astrophysics experiments at the National Ignition Facility.

 José Costa

-José is a 2nd year undergraduate student of Engineering Physics at Instituto Superior Técnico.
+José is a 3rd year undergraduate student of Engineering Physics at Instituto Superior Técnico.
 He is working under supervision of Prof. Frederico Fiuza for the Gulbenkian Novos Talentos scholarship, focusing on nuclear fusion plasmas, namely the interactions of fast-moving electrons with microinstabilities in the magnetic field.